Geneva Golden Tornadoes football: NAIA power (1993–2006)

-Geneva joins the PAC (2007-present)
+Geneva joins the PAC (2007–present)

 In 2007, the team joined the NCAA Division-III as a provisional member of the Presidents' Athletic Conference.
-The Golden Tornadoes went 8-3 for the season, including several victories over renewed rivals.
+The Golden Tornadoes went 8–3 for the season, including several victories over renewed rivals.
 The team again found a post-season berth in the NCCAA Victory Bowl, but lost to Malone.
-In 2008, the Golden Tornadoes started off the season slow with a 1-5 record, but went on to win their last four games, including a victory over conference champion Thomas More.
+In 2008, the Golden Tornadoes started off the season slow with a 1–5 record, but went on to win their last four games, including a victory over conference champion Thomas More College.
 This loss would prove to be the only loss for the Saints in the PAC through the 2010 season.
-In 2009, the Golden Tornadoes posted an impressive 8-3 record.
+In 2009, the Golden Tornadoes posted an impressive 8–3 record.
 The team won their first Victory Bowl in six years, in a dramatic fashion.
-Trailing the entire game, the GTs got the ball deep in their own territory with little more than two minutes remaining.
+Trailing the entire game, the Golden Tornadoes got the ball deep in their own territory with little more than two minutes remaining.
 The team marched down the field, including converting a long fourth down, for the game-winning field goal with seconds to spare.

 The 2010 Golden Tornadoes again finished their season in dramatic fashion.
-Geneva battled with rival Westminster through three overtimes, ultimately winning 30-24.
-Trailing 17-14 late in the fourth quarter, Senior quarterback David Girardi led the GTs to the Westminster 1-yard line.
+Geneva battled with rival Westminster through three overtimes, ultimately winning 30–24.
+Trailing 17–14 late in the fourth quarter, Senior quarterback David Girardi led the Golden Tornadoes to the Westminster 1-yard line.
 A field goal forced overtime.
 In the first overtime period, Geneva held Westminster to a long field goal attempt which missed.
 However, Geneva also missed its field goal as it hit the upright.
 In the second overtime, Girardi connected on a touchdown pass which was later matched by Westminster.
-In the third overtime period, the GT defense again stood strong, forcing a field goal which was blocked.
+In the third overtime period, the Golden Tornadoes defense again stood strong, forcing a field goal which was blocked.
 Finally, the Golden Tornadoes won the game on a Gerard Muschette touchdown run.
 Muschette, who earlier in the game had set the school's career rushing yards record, was stormed by his teammates and carried off the field.